BSI-Bund/TSMS/tsm-rest-api/docs/PersonalizationScriptsApi.md

 # **deletePersoScript**
 > deletePersoScript(personalizationScriptId)

 Delete a certain PersonalizationScript.
-All data, including binar...
+All data, including binary...

 Delete a certain PersonalizationScript.
 All data, including binary data, is deleted.
 Deletion SHALL only be possible if the PersonalizationScript is not referenced in any ApplicationConfig and thus is not in use anywhere.